-B. Determination of taxpayer's share of the apportionable income of a combined group assigned to this State.
+B. Determination of taxpayer's share of the business income of a combined group apportionable to this State.

-The taxpayer's share of the apportionable income assigned to this State of each combined group of which it is a member shall be the product of:
+The taxpayer's share of the business income apportionable to this State of each combined group of which it is a member shall be the product of:

-- i. the apportionable income of the combined group, determined under [state definition of base income, including elimination of intragroup transactions] Section 3.C., and - ii. the taxpayer member's apportionment percentage, determined under [provisions on apportionment factors], including in the [property, payroll and receipts factor]\numerators the taxpayer's [property, payroll and receiptssales] as determined under this section, respectively,] associated with the combined group's unitary business in this state, and including in the denominator the [property, payroll and receipts] of all members of the combined group,
+i. the business income of the combined group, determined under Section 3.C., and ii. the taxpayer member's apportionment percentage, determined under [provisions on apportionment factors], including in the [property, payroll and salesreceipts factor]numerators the taxpayer's [property, payroll and salesreceipts, respectively,] associated with the combined group's unitary business in this state, and including in the denominator the [property, payroll and salesreceipts] of all members of the combined group, including the taxpayer, which property, payroll and salesreceipts are associated with the combined group's unitary business wherever located.
+The [property, payroll, and salesreceipts] of a partnership shall be included in the determination of the partner's apportionment percentage in proportion to a ratio the numerator of which is the amount of the partner's distributive share of partnership's unitary income included in the income of the combined group in accordance with Section 3.C.ii.(c). and the denominator of which is the amount of the partnership's total unitary income.